Amiir25/React-Tutorial/02-describing-the-ui/README.md

 ### Conditional Rendering

-React components different things based on different conditions using if statement, ternary operator, and logical AND operator.
+React components display different things based on different conditions using if statement, ternary operator, and logical AND operator.

 ### Rendering Lists